Alberto-Hache/the-crown/README.md

 ### License

-This project is licensed under GNU General Public License 3.0 - see the [LICENSE.md] file for details.
+This project is licensed under GNU General Public License 3.0 - see the [LICENSE] file for details.

 [LICENSE.md]: LICENSE